dergigi/dergigi.github.io/collections/bitcoin/_posts/2025-10-31-building-boris.md

 It all started with a simple question: "What could I demo next Friday?"
 Oh, what an innocent question.
 Who would've thought that one of the consequences of asking it would be me going borderline insane over text highlights?

 I didn't have a clear answer to the question at first.
 But I know that I wanted to show the crew the "flight mode" functionality that I've been talking about a bunch.
 Here's the idea: Every nostr app should work in flight mode.
 We're not relying on central servers after all, so why not?
 Your relay might as well be on-device, and you can do all kinds of things if that's the case.
 You can browse your feed, reply to people, publish posts, react to stuff, and even zap stuff!
-(If you use [nutzaps](https://github.com/nostr-protocol/nips/blob/master/61.md), that is.)
+If you use nutzaps, that is.[^fn-nutzaps]

+[^fn-nutzaps]: "The money is in the message!" —[NIP-61](https://github.com/nostr-protocol/nips/blob/master/61.md)

 Once you're online again, all the events you created should just broadcast to other relays.
 From your perspective, you were never really offline—*everyone else was*.